amirardalan/amirardalan.com/README.md

 Open [http://localhost:3000](http://localhost:3000)

-Optionally, create a local copy of a production build. (useful for setting and testing `sitemapGenerator.js` configuration):
+Optionally, create a local copy of a production build. (useful for setting and testing `generateSitemap.mjs` configuration):

 ```bash
 yarn build